Want More Precious Metals News? Subscribe to Our Podcast!

 What we are able to sell in silver, at least at the moment, are the 1-oz Silver Philharmonics from Austria.
 Now these coins often play second fiddle to their North American cousins, but for now you can get them for a song.
 So those wanting the 1-ounce form, the Philharmonics are all we have right now, and again, that may change quickly once that limited supply runs out.

-We do have a good supply of 100-oz silver bars, and a small amount of 90% junk silver coins.
+We do have a good supply of 100-oz silver bars, and a small amount of 90% junk silver coins for sale.
 Now all silver does have a lead-time though, and as of yesterday, that now goes for gold products too.

 Be sure to check back with us regularly for up to the minute pricing and availability, either by calling 1-800-800-1865, or visiting our website at www.MoneyMetals.com.
 However, please note that due to extreme volatility we aren't able to list or sell all the products on our newly designed e-commerce website, so calling us might be your best bet to get the latest info on available silver products.